Cyphrme/Coze/docs/coze_vs.md

 ## Encoding Waste Example
-The example string, "Potatoes,"

-is 9 characters, and is encoded in UTF-8 as 9 bytes.
+The example string, "Potatoes," is 9 characters, and is encoded in UTF-8 as 9 bytes.

-Encoded into base64, this string is: UG90YXRvZXMs

-Which is 12 characters.
+Encoded into base64, this string is `UG90YXRvZXMs` which is 12 characters.
 All strings are still encoded as UTF-8 in JOSE, including base64, which is 12 bytes.
 Base64 is only 75% efficient in the byte space.

 Normal english plus URL characters uses a about 98 characters out of the potential 256 for byte encoding.